title

 previous | next

-National Socialists adhered to a mystical "folkish" (völkisch) or populist nationalism and what Hitler called a "will to power."
-For Hitler it was a will to power in order to undo a specifically 20th century development: the peace treaty signed at Versailles.
+National Socialists (Nazis) adhered to a mystical "folkish" (völkisch) or populist nationalism and what Hitler called a "will to power."
+For Hitler it was a will to undo the peace treaty signed at Versailles and to make Germany dominant in Europe.

 Nietzsche saw nationalism as an attraction for the mob and as a threat to human freedom.
 He foresaw demagogues using nationalism to arouse and exploit the fears of the vulgar.